 Enrolled providers may contact PATHS for a phone consultation Monday through Friday from 8:00 a.m. – 4:30 p.m., excluding major holidays.
 The number to call is 205-638-PATHS (7284).
 Your calls will be triaged by our Care Coordinator, who is a Licensed Independent Clinical Social Worker.
 The Care Coordinator may provide guidance for the consult at the time of the call, or will forward the request to the appropriate mental health team member.
 Our mental health team members typically respond to consult requests on the same day or within 24 hours of when the call is received.
 This service is provided at no cost to the primary care provider.
 PATHS has a multidisciplinary team of behavioral health professionals ready to meet the needs of you and your patients.

 To enroll and participate in PATHS, please complete our Enrollment Form.
-Once you submit your enrollment form, PATHS Director Susan Griffin will contact you.
+Email your completed enrollment form to Susan Griffin at Susan.Griffin@ChildrenrensAL.org.
+Once you submit it, PATHS Director Susan Griffin will contact you.

 "I am so thankful that Children's (of Alabama) developed the Telemental Health Program.
 The educational part through every other week teleconferences helped everyone in our practice learn more about administering screenings and being more confident in asking about mental health concerns and making a plan to address them.
 When I have called for advice about patients, I have been impressed at the efficient way that information about the patient is gathered.
 The appropriate specialist has always called me back within the day and helped formulate a plan.
 In addition, I have been able to call back when problems with medications or the patient's response to medication has not gone as planned.
 I so appreciate the access to mental health specialists this has provided.
 The program has made a huge difference in access to care in our part of the state."